-- 1. A person in his or her capacity as either a legal practitioner as defined in the Legal Practitioners Act, 1995 (Act No. 15 of 1995) and who is in private practice, or an estate agent as defined in the Estate Agents Act, 1976 (Act No. 112 of 1976), or an Accountant or Auditor, or in any other capacity, who accepts instructions from a client to prepare for or carry out a transaction for the client in respect of one or more of the following activities: - (a) Buying and selling of real estate for cash or otherwise; - (b) Managing of client money, securities, bank or securities accounts or other assets; - (c) Facilitating or sourcing contributions for the creation, operation or management of legal persons or arrangements; - (d) Creation, operation or management of legal persons or legal and commercial arrangements; - (e) Buying and selling of business entities, or parts thereof; and - (f) Buying and selling of legal rights.
+- A person in his or her capacity as either a legal practitioner as defined in the Legal Practitioners Act, 1995 (Act No. 15 of 1995) and who is in private practice, or an estate agent as defined in the Estate Agents Act, 1976 (Act No. 112 of 1976), or an Accountant or Auditor, or in any other capacity, who accepts instructions from a client to prepare for or carry out a transaction for the client in respect of one or more of the following activities: - (a) Buying and selling of real estate for cash or otherwise; - (b) Managing of client money, securities, bank or securities accounts or other assets; - (c) Facilitating or sourcing contributions for the creation, operation or management of legal persons or arrangements; - (d) Creation, operation or management of legal persons or legal and commercial arrangements; - (e) Buying and selling of business entities, or parts thereof; and - (f) Buying and selling of legal rights. - 2.
+Any other person or entity that, as part of their normal business activities, buys and/or sells real estate.